Therp/tameson/tameson_pimcore/README.md

 - 'oversized'
 - 'imperial'
 - 'non_returnable'
+- Pricelists (USD/GBP)
+- Translations
+- Vendor info

 ## Data that will not updated with new modification time

 - BOM
-- Pricelists
-- Translations
-- Vendor info
+- Vendor price information